SheeTabz/SheeTabz/README.md

 Full stack web developer
 --------------------------------

-* 🧠  I'm learning Ruby and Ruby on Rails
+* 🧠  I'm currently learning AWS Cloud Services.
-* 🤝  I'm open to collaborating on React projects as well as ruby
+* 🤝  I'm open to collaborating on any kind of project and welcome and opportunity to learn and grow.
 * ⚡  Fun fact: I am secretly a musician by mind, a dancer and also do little of hicking.

 ### Skills